Eastern black-eared wheatear: Description

+Differences from western black-eared wheatear

 The male eastern black-eared wheatear can be distinguished from the male western black-eared wheatear by its whiter, less buff-tinted upperparts than the latter species, giving it a more distinctly black-and-white appearance, as well as by having the black of the mask reaching just above the base of the bill.
 Black-throated individuals of this species have a greater amount of black on the throat and face than on the western birds, and the black generally terminates more abruptly or in a straighter line.
 Females of this species differ from their western counterparts in being overall colder-colored and duller.

+Ecology

+It is found breeding in the eastern Mediterranean, Southeast Europe to the Caspian Sea and Iran and migrates to winter quarters in the Sudan.
+Prefers open habitats with scattered trees, such as savanna, rocky slopes, and barren pastures.